 Let’s say you want to get a little more fancy with your place cards.
 Here are some variations.

 For this one, I made an offset of the turkey and used that to Subtract and point edit.
 Then, I cut the original shape and glued it on.

 You can do that if you have a shape with multiple parts as well.

 With this design, I first created an offset as above.
-Then, for a more elegant design I used my Foil Quill to draw the turkey.
+Then, for a more elegant design I used my Foil Quill to draw the turkey and name.

 There are many, many other ways you can use this same principle to make place cards.
 What I like about it is that you can take one concept and use it with almost any design.
 What can you think of?